metakirby5/colorz/README.md

 A color scheme generator.
 Takes an image (local or online) and grabs the most dominant colors using kmeans.
 Also creates bold colors by adding value to the dominant colors.
-Finally, outputs the colors to stdout (one normal and one bold per line, space delmited) and generates an HTML preview of the color scheme.
+Finally, outputs the colors to stdout (one normal and one bold per line, space delimited) and generates an HTML preview of the color scheme.

 positional arguments: